top of page

 In some scenes, Stuart shows small moments of vulnerability with German soldiers that remind us that Nazis, despite interpretations, are not all evil beings but are human beings.

-Even the different storylines and characters didn’t help this series max out it’s potential.
+Even the different storylines and characters didn’t help this series max out its potential.
 This can be attributed to it only being a 4 episode limited series instead of 8 episodes as was originally planned.
 4 hours proved not nearly enough to tell the fully developed story of The Thunderbirds.

 Animation

 The story behind The Liberator is an interesting one.
 Perhaps just as interesting as the actual series.
-The Liberator started out as an 8-hour live-action series sold to the History channel through A&E studios.
+The Liberator started out as an 8-hour live-action series sold to the History Channel through A&E studios.

 When the studio budgeted out Stuart’s script, they found it would cost $15 million/hour for 14 months of production.
 The project was halted for about a year until the producers along with A&E brainstormed a solution.
 They decided to animate the story.

 The History Channel was not interested in the animated version but Netflix was.
-With Netflix on board, the producers looked to Trioscope enhanced hybrid animation.
+With Netflix on board, the producers looked to Trioscope-enhanced hybrid animation.
 If you don’t know what that means that’s okay, I barely do either.

-It’s a very new form of animation that blends live-action footage with 3D CGI painted environments and traditional 2D animation.
+It’s a very new form of animation that blends live-action footage with 3D CGI-painted environments and traditional 2D animation.

 Animation is an ever-evolving medium.
 What used to be a medium used for comedy or children’s stories is now used for war-torn vignettes.
 Trioscope does not sacrifice any quality in The Liberator and many of the best scenes are a convergence of beautiful animation, stellar acting, and an engaging plot.